Durómetro Digital: 7 Potentes Ventajas y Guía Completa para el Ensayo de Materiales Modernos

 What is a Digital Hardness Tester?

-A digital hardness tester is a testing device that determines a material’s resistance to indentation or deformation using an indenter under a controlled load.
+A durómetro digital is a testing device that determines a material’s resistance to indentation or deformation using an indenter under a controlled load.
 The machine then calculates hardness values automatically and displays them on a digital screen.

 The main purpose of hardness testing is to evaluate how well a material can resist: